List of Test cricket grounds

-One hundred and twenty-one grounds have hosted Test cricket since the first officially recognised Test match between Australia and England in Melbourne in March 1877.
-The grounds are listed in the order in which they were first used as a venue for Test cricket.
-The list excludes World Series Cricket venues.
+One hundred and twenty-three grounds have hosted men's Test cricket since the first officially recognised Test match between Australia and England in Melbourne in March 1877.
+The grounds are listed in the order in which they were first used as a venue for a men's Test cricket match.
+The list excludes World Series Cricket venues and women's Test venues.

 On 8 July 2009, Sophia Gardens in Cardiff became the 100th Test venue.
-The Ekana Cricket Stadium in India became the 121st and most recent Test venue when it staged a match between Afghanistan and West Indies in November 2019.
+The Stormont cricket ground in Belfast became the 123rd and most recent Test venue when it staged a match between Ireland and Zimbabwe in July 2024.

-List of Test cricket grounds
+List of men's Test cricket grounds

-Last updated on 9 March 2023 (Test 2499):
+Last updated on 19 November 2025 (Test 2607):